cncf/cnf-testbed/comparison/doc/cncf-cnfs-results-summary.md

+## NFV Service Density Benchmarking

 ## Introduction

-cncf-cnfs-results-summary.md

-This note describes the benchmarking of VNF and CNF based software-based network services running on a single compute node.
+This note describes the benchmarking of VNF and CNF based software-based network services running on a single compute node, referred to as NFV service density benchmarking.
 FD.io VPP is used as the open-source Network Function (NF).
 NF(s) are running either within the VM(s), referred to as VNF(s), or within the Docker Container(s), referred to as CNF(s).
 Ethernet frames are demultiplexed and multiplexed from/to the two physical 10GbE interfaces thru a Linux User-Mode Software Switch using FD.io VPP again.

 The same version of FD.io VPP application running in VNFs and CNFs are configured as a IPv4 routing Network Fuction, routed-forwarding between